 The Weatherhead Center typically invites applications to establish new research clusters starting in July.
 We support international, transnational, global, and comparative social science, and may address contemporary or historical topics, including rigorous policy analysis.

 Our goal is to fund research clusters that take on big and original questions for a period of three years.
 Clusters are led by one or two tenured faculty members...

-The Weatherhead Center invites applications to its Scholars Program for 2021–2022.
-This new program offers visiting faculty, postdoctoral researchers, and experienced practitioners the opportunity to spend up to one academic year at Harvard.
+The Weatherhead Center invites applications to its Scholars Program for 2022–2023.
+This program offers visiting faculty, postdoctoral researchers, and experienced practitioners the opportunity to spend up to one academic year at Harvard.

 We will consider faculty in the social sciences from other universities and programs, as well as academics employed by think tanks.